 - Special Conditions.
 The parties may agree to any Special Conditions to this Agreement in writing.

 - Prevalence.
 To the extent this Agreement is in conflict with, or inconsistent with any Special Conditions made under this Agreement, the terms of those Special Conditions shall prevail.

 - Disclaimer.
 Each party acknowledges that it has not relied on any representation, warranty or statement made by any other party, other than as set out in this Agreement.

 - Relationship.
 The relationship of the parties to this Agreement does not form a joint venture or partnership.

 - Waiver.
 No clause of this Agreement will be deemed waived and no breach excused unless such waiver or consent is provided in writing.

 - Further Assurances.
 Each party must do anything necessary (including executing agreements and documents) to give full effect to this Agreement and the transaction facilitated by it.

 - Governing Law.
-This Agreement is governed by the laws of New South Wales, Australia.
+This Agreement is governed by and construed in accordance with the internal laws of the State of Delaware without giving effect to any choice or conflict of law provision or rule.
 Each of the parties hereby submits to the non-exclusive jurisdiction of courts with jurisdiction there.